-Around the 2nd century BCE relatively stable trade links (albeit involving preciosities rather than bulk goods) were established between the 'marcher empires' of Afroeurasian world-system through the so-called Silk Route, a significant part of which went through the territories of nomadic periphery and semiperiphery.8 Thus, in this period the periphery closed the circuit of the Afroeurasian world-system trade links.
-For a long period of time the Afroeurasian world-system expansion proceeded up to a considerable extent through the expanding interaction between civilizations and their barbarian peripheries.
+Around the 2nd century BCE relatively stable trade links (albeit involving preciosities rather than bulk goods) were established between the 'marcher empires' of Afroeurasian world-system through the so-called Silk Route, a significant part of which went through the territories of nomadic periphery and semiperiphery.
+Thus, in this period the periphery closed the circuit of Afroeurasian world-system trade links.
+The Afroeurasian worldsystem expansion proceeded for a long period of time up to a considerable extent through the expanding interaction between civilizations and their barbarian peripheries.
 The larger and more organized civilizations grew, the more active and organized their peripheries became.
-In the given period this process was sharply amplified, and the Great Migration epoch evidenced how the barbarian periphery itself acquired a world-system scale and synchronized its influence.
+In the given period this process was sharply amplified, and the Great Migration epoch evidenced the acquisition by the barbarian periphery itself of the world-system scale and synchronicity of influence.
 The disintegration of the Western Roman Empire, the weakening of the Eastern Roman Empire, the fast diffusion of Christianity in the western part of Afroeurasian world-system, a new rise of the Chinese Empire in its eastern part prepared Afroeurasian world-system to major geopolitical changes and its movement to a new level of complexity.
 On the other hand, the growth of the Afroeurasian world-system population by the end of the 1st millennium BCE up to 9-digit numbers led to increased level of pathogen threat.
 Thus, the Antonine and Justinian's pandemics led to catastrophic depopulations throughout Afroeurasian world-system in the 2nd and 6th centuries, contributing (in addition to the onslaught of the barbarian peripheries) in a very substantial way to the significant slowdown of the Afroeurasian world-system demographic and economic growth in the 1st millennium CE.

-8 In particular, many scholars note the important roles of steppe nomads in these linkages (Barfield 1989; Chase-Dunn and Hall 1997: ch.
+&lt;sup>9 In particular, many note the important roles of steppe nomads in these linkages (Barfield 1989; Chase-Dunn and Hall 1997; ch.
 8; Frank 1993; Lattimore 1940; Mair 2006; Sherratt 2006; Teggard 1939).